Bill-GD/fpt_jp/dev_changes.md

-- Disables deleting word when inserting new words
-- Fixed not deleting the correct words
-- Added vocab screen: view words and its extra vocabularies
-- Added vocab filter: get vocab within a range
 - Kanji lessons are ordered by lesson number, vocab are ordered by number
-- Extra vocabs are prefixed with ascii list icons
+- Extra vocabs are prefixed with icon
 - Extra vocabs are stored in the corresponding vocab
+- Sino for Kanjis are forced to be upper case when adding o database